nostra/gitops-fluxcd2/argo/README.md

 - Why does the GUI support sync and refresh?
 All this should be	controlled with	just Kubernetes
 - Argo seems geared for manual operations, for instance automated sync needs to be turned on explicitly: https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/#automated-sync-policy
-- Automated prune is the as with Fluxcd, i.e. you explicitly say you want to remove the element
+- Automated prune is the same as with Fluxcd, i.e. you explicitly say you want to remove the element
 - It does not seem like application creates ownerReferences on objects it creates
        - This makes it Argo's responsibility to clean up the resource when deleting the application object
 - Sync phases and sync windows look very strange.
 This is not how one would use Kubernetes normally